Table of Contents

-Several nuances and variations do exist between the two extremes of health and disease.
-Medicine primarily takes cues from the World Health Organisation (WHO) of health:
+Several nuances and variations exist between the 2 extremes of health and disease.
+Medicine primarily takes cues from the World Health Organisation (WHO) for a definition of health:

 Health is a state of complete physical, mental, and social well-being and not merely the absence of disease or infirmity.

-But not every deviation from the normal, the optimum, can be classified as ill/pathologic.
-The doctor in charge is aware of the several gradients and nuances of the well-being of a person, but due to outer structures (health insurance, employer, …) often has to categorize patients into one of both categories, health or illness.
+However, not every deviation from the normal can be classified as an illness or a pathological status.
+Doctors are often aware of the several gradients and nuances of the well-being of a person, but due to outer structures (health insurance, employer, etc.), they often have to categorize patients as healthy or ill.

 Health and illness: What is the norm?

 - Social: Codes of behavior are learned and differ a lot between different cultures.

 - Statistical: The statistical average is considered as normal.

-- Ideal: Wants and ideals fabricate a target status, which is aimed at.
+- Ideal: Wants and ideals create a target status, which is aimed at.

-- Functional standard: The functional ability within the own limit of performance.
+- Functional standard: The functional ability within the known limit of performance.

 - Reference standard: Normal within a reference group.